The Money Advice Service (MAS) Quality Framework is intended to raise the quality and consistency of debt advice by accrediting debt advice provision.

 How do pre-August 2014 training courses and non-MAS accredited courses fit into MAS-accreditation?

 Many advisers have completed training and e-learning over a number of years to develop their expertise and competence.
 However, advisers’ learning was never assessed to prove they had mastered the knowledge.
-To show that the learning from this past training meets MAS quality standards, experienced advisers can demonstrate their knowledge by taking the online Giving Good Debt Advice test.
+To show that the learning from this past training meets MAS quality standards, experienced advisers had the opportunity to demonstrate their knowledge by taking the online Giving Good Debt Advice test.
+This was available until the end of June 2017.

-What if I fail the Giving Good Debt Advice assessments?
+What if I failed or did not complete the Giving Good Debt Advice assessments?

 Please note: Staffordshire University has confirmed that those who passed the pre-August 2014 version of CertMAP cannot retake the qualification.